oze4/workerpoolxt/README.md

  - Providing options is optional
  - Options are nothing more than `map[string]interface{}` so that you may supply anything you wish.
 This also simplifies accessing options within a job.
  - You can supply options along with the workerpool, or on a per job basis.
-If a job has options set, it overrides the defaults **it does not merge options**.
+ - **If a job has options set, it overrides the defaults**
+ - **We do not merge options**.

 #### Supply default options